academe/omnipay-datatrans/README.md

 ### Full response details

-* Methods to access all
+* Methods to access most response parameters

 ### Functionality

-* Notification handler (POST handler)
+* Notification handler (POST handler, support FORM and XML payloads) This should be almost a duplicate of completeRequest/completeResponse
-* Alternative security settings (the "sign" without secret signing seems useless)
-* Use supplied HTTP client rather than $_REQUEST (test for both GET and POST)
 * Payment method selection list
 * Additional parameters and results for different payment types
-* Secure 3D where supported
+* Secure 3D support where applicable
 * Capture of customer address when using PayPal
-* Capture of card reference when making a payment (aka "crddit card alias")
+* Capture of card reference when making a payment (aka "credit card alias") (DONE, but awaiting account update so I can test this)
+* Use of card alias (aliasCC) when making a payment (Omnipay cardReference)
 * Allow zero amounts for generating a card alias
+* Assert signing of XML settlements